 Pamela Ellsworth, MD

-Dr. Ellsworth was awarded an Honorary AOA while on the staff at Dartmouth-Hitchcock Medical Center for her teaching skills.
-She became the first female full time surgeon to become full professor at Brown University and received the resident teaching aware while at Brown University.
+An accomplished educator, Dr. Ellsworth was awarded an Honorary AOA for her teaching skills while at Dartmouth-Hitchcock.
+She became the first female full-time surgeon to achieve the rank of full professor at Brown University, where she also received a resident teaching award.

 Thomas M File Jr., MD, MSc, MACP, FIDSA, FCCP

-Distinguished Physician, Infectious Disease Division
+Distinguished Physician, Infectious Disease Division Summa Health Akron, OH

-Professor Emeritus of Internal Medicine & Master Teacher
+Professor Emeritus of Internal Medicine & Master Teacher Northeast Ohio Medical University (NEOMED) Rootstown, OH

-Thomas M. File Jr., MD, MSc, is the Distinguished Physician of the Infectious Disease Division at Summa Health in Akron, Ohio, and Professor Emeritus of Internal Medicine and Master Teacher at Northeast Ohio Medical University (NEOMED).
+Thomas M. File Jr., MD, MSc, is the Distinguished Physician of the Infectious Disease Division at Summa Health in Akron, Ohio, and Professor Emeritus of Internal Medicine and Master Teacher of the Infectious Disease Section at Northeast Ohio Medical University (NEOMED).
 After graduating from the University of Michigan School of Medicine, he received his Master of Science in medical microbiology and completed his fellowship in infectious diseases at Ohio State University.

 In recognition of his contributions, he received the IDSA's Watanakunakorn Clinician Award in 2013, the NFID's John P. Utz Leadership Award in 2017, and the Distinguished Physician Award from Summa Health in 2023.